 Duration of therapy:

--Infections due to S pneumoniae, H influenzae, Mycoplasma pneumoniae, or Chlamydia pneumoniae: 5 days
+-Due to known/suspected S pneumoniae, H influenzae, Mycoplasma pneumoniae, or Chlamydophila pneumoniae infection: 5 days

--Infections due to multi-drug resistant S pneumoniae, Klebsiella pneumoniae, or M catarrhalis: 7 days
+-Due to known/suspected multi-drug resistant S pneumoniae (MDRSP), Klebsiella pneumoniae, or M catarrhalis infection: 7 days

-Approved indication: For the treatment of community-acquired pneumonia (of mild to moderate severity) due to susceptible isolates of S pneumoniae (including multi-drug resistant strains), H influenzae, M catarrhalis, M pneumoniae, C pneumoniae, or K pneumoniae
+Use: For the treatment of mild to moderate community-acquired pneumonia due to susceptible isolates of S pneumoniae (including MDRSP), H influenzae, M catarrhalis, M pneumoniae, C pneumoniae, or K pneumoniae

 What other drugs will affect gemifloxacin?